I Couldn’t Sleep at All Last Night

 Medications

-Both prescription and over-the-counter medications and their side effects can disrupt sleep, too.
-Diuretics can keep you back and forth to the bathroom, and falling asleep is not always easy.
-Talk with your doctor if your medications are the culprit to see if there’s an alternative dose or time of day to take them.
+Both prescription and over-the-counter medications and their side effects can disrupt sleep.
+Diuretics can keep you going back and forth to the bathroom, and falling asleep is not always easy.
+If your medications are the culprit, talk with your doctor to see if there’s an alternative dose or time of day to take them.

 Caffeine

-Foods and drinks with caffeine consumed too close to bedtime can keep you up.
-Give a gander at the sneaky tiny print on the side of your teabag or midnight snack wrapper to see if it includes caffeine.
-Be sure to check the labels of what you’re drinking and eating before bedtime and adjust what time you enjoy it if it’s caffeinated.
+Consuming foods and drinks with caffeine too close to bedtime can keep you up.
+Look at the sneaky tiny print on the side of your teabag or midnight snack wrapper to see if it contains caffeine.
+Be sure to check the labels of what you’re drinking and eating before bedtime and adjust your enjoyment time if it’s caffeinated.

 Alcohol